qutheory/cloud-documentation/docs/server-setup/general/tls-with-letsencrypt.md

 ## Step 1 - Attach domain to application

-You need to attach your domain to your application (This isn't supported yet..)
+`vapor cloud create domain`

+!!! info
+    At the moment, after adding the domain, you need to redeploy your application, for our systems to recongnize it.

 ## Step 2 - Add DNS record